-Figure 1: Stated view of 123948009 | Disorder following viral disease (disorder)|
+Figure 1: Stated view of 123948009 | Disorder following viral disease (disorder) |

-Post-infectious disorders are not subtypes of infectious disorders.
-The After attribute is used for linking post-infectious disorders with their associated infections.
+Post-infectious disorders are not subtypes of infectious disorders (unless the disorder is itself an infectious disease).
+The |After (attribute)| is used for linking post-infectious disorders with their associated infections.